What is single touch payroll and how will it affect your business?

 If you don’t already use an accountant or bookkeeper, this could be a good time to start.
 You can find one that’s familiar with online payroll software, in the Xero advisor directory.

-The new regulations may require you to find a new service provider or move to online payroll software.
+The new regulations may require you to find a new service provider or move to online payroll software that complies with Single Touch Payroll.
 While that could be a pain initially, there are upsides.
 Automation or outsourcing will make compliance less of a time burden for your business.